melinteflxrin/Database-Management-System-OOP/README.md

 ## File Management:
   - ### Start commands:
-    The application can recieve one or more input text files through the arguments of the main function.<br/>
+    The application can receive one or more input text files through the arguments of the main function.<br/>
     For example, if the application is called *DBMS PROJECT.exe*, it can be launched with a command like the following:
     ```
     "DBMS PROJECT.exe" commands1.txt commands2.txt